yclas/guides/docs/Settings-location.md

   - Learn how to add a map with the locations of ads and users in distance.

  * [Browse ads by distance](https://github.com/yclas/guides/blob/master/docs/Search-ads-by-distance.md)
-  - This feature allows your users to search for products based on their distance
+  - This feature allows your users to search for products based on distance.